Howard County Sheriff's Office: History

-Anne Arundel County created the Howard District in 1831 from its Western half.
-Thomas Burgess acted as the Sheriff through the 1840s.
-In 1851, the Howard District became its own county with a dedicated Sheriff.
+Anne Arundel County created the Howard District in 1831 from its western half.
+Thomas Burgess acted as the sheriff through the 1840s.
+In 1851, the Howard District became its own county with a dedicated sheriff.
 The HCSO was created in 1851.
 Former Ellicott City Mayor E.A.
-Talbot served in 1856, George W. Howard served in 1908; Julius Wolsh Jr. in 1928; George D. Day Jr. in 1930; Norman O. Haward in 1962; Donald Edward Ansell in 1972.
+Talbot served in 1856; George W. Howard in 1908; Julius Wolsh Jr. in 1928; George D. Day Jr. in 1930; Norman O. Haward in 1962; Donald Edward Ansell in 1972.

-Sheriff James F. Fitzgerald resigned in 2016 over allegations that he bullied his employees and made racist, sexist, and anti-Semitic remarks.
+Sheriff James F. Fitzgerald resigned in 2016 over allegations that he had bullied his employees and made racist, sexist, and antisemitic remarks.

 Organization

 The Sheriff's Office is located at the Howard County Circuit Court building, 9250 Judicial Way, Ellicott City, Maryland.
 The current sheriff is Marcus Harris, a former Baltimore County Police detective, elected in November 2018.
 The HCSO is divided into six sections: